 The goals of each convening are to:

-- Allow board leaders of LGBT organizations to meet and network with peers
+- Allow board leaders of LGBTQ organizations to meet and network with peers

 - Provide expert and peer training on specific skills relevant to board work

-- Offer a chance for board leaders of LGBT nonprofits to learn about the community and its needs, issues, and organizations
+- Offer a chance for board leaders of LGBTQ nonprofits to learn about the community and its needs, issues, and organizations

 Past topics have included financial oversight skills for board members, evaluating the executive director, fundraising for boards, and fundamentals of board governance.